 Overall goal: Provide LADCO member states with the technical information needed to design cost-effective emissions control strategies to reduce ozone concentrations.
 This goal includes providing information about ozone precursor control measures, and the anticipated ozone impacts from implementation of those control measures.

 Conceptual Models of Ozone Formation

-In Summer 2022, Dr. Angie Dickens, the LADCO Data Scientist, expanded on the work by our Summer 2021 intern to develop a comprehensive report on ozone conceptual models for all of the recent ozone non-attainment areas in the region.
-The report combines information on meteorology and chemistry, emissions trends, and modeling to describe the mechanisms of ozone formation in each area of the region.
+In late 2022/early 2023, Dr. Angie Dickens, the LADCO Data Scientist, expanded on the work by our Summer 2021 intern to develop a comprehensive report on ozone conceptual models for all of the ozone nonattainment and maintenance areas in the region.

 Technical Report: Conceptual Models of Ozone Formation in the LADCO Region